MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/search/azure-search.md

 }
 ```

 Data to be imported into the index is packaged as an `IndexBatch` object, which encapsulates a collection of `IndexAction` objects.
 Each `IndexAction` instance contains a document, and a property that tells Azure Search which action to perform on the document.
 In the code example above, the `IndexAction.Upload` action is specified, which results in the document being inserted into the index if it's new, or replaced if it already exists.
 The `IndexBatch` object is then sent to the index by calling the `Documents.Index` method on the `SearchIndexClient` object.
-For information about other indexing actions, see [Decide which indexing action to use](https://docs.microsoft.com/en-us/azure/search/search-import-data-dotnet#ii-decide-which-indexing-action-to-use) on the Microsoft Documentation Portal.
+For information about other indexing actions, see [Decide which indexing action to use](/azure/search/search-import-data-dotnet#ii-decide-which-indexing-action-to-use).

 > [!NOTE]
 > Only 1000 documents can be included in a single indexing request.

 Note that in the code example above, the `monkeyList` collection is created as an anonymous object from a collection of `Monkey` objects.
 This creates data for the `id` field, and resolves the mapping of Pascal case `Monkey` property names to camel case search index field names.
 Alternatively, this mapping can also be accomplished by adding the `[SerializePropertyNamesAsCamelCase]` attribute to the `Monkey` class.

-For more information, see [Upload data to Azure Search using the .NET SDK](https://docs.microsoft.com/en-us/azure/search/search-import-data-dotnet) on the Microsoft Documentation Portal.
+For more information, see [Upload data to Azure Search using the .NET SDK](/azure/search/search-import-data-dotnet/).

 ## Querying the Azure Search Index